We aim to maintain high standards in all that we do but recognise that our operations will not always run perfectly, despite our best intentions.

 |Any member of staff or any volunteer||Senior Member of Staff/External Consultant|

 |Chief Executive||Chair of trustees|

 In the event that an individual is conflicted, or it is appropriate and/or necessary to do so, Care4Calais will arrange for an independent person to investigate the complaint and make recommendations to the individuals named above for the purposes of responding to you.

 Timescales for all First Stage complaints made by phone, in person or in writing.

-We will try to resolve the problem as quickly as possible but if we cannot do this (for example, if we need to investigate further), we will acknowledge receipt of your complaint within the following timescale:
+We will try to resolve the problem as quickly as possible but if we cannot do this (for example, if we need to investigate further), we will acknowledge receipt of your complaint within five working days.

 Our acknowledgement will inform you of when we will next contact you either with a proposed resolution or update.
 It will also inform you of the name of the person dealing with your complaint.
 That person will then investigate and deal with it and then respond to you with their definitive reply.

-You should receive that definitive reply within four weeks.
-If this is not possible because, for example, an investigation has not been fully completed, a progress report will be sent with an indication of when a full reply will be given.
+You should receive a substantive reply within two weeks.
+If this is not possible because, for example, an investigation has not been fully completed, a progress report will be sent with an indication of when a substantive reply will be given

 If, for any reason, you are not happy with the resolution of your complaint under the First Stage procedure outlined above, you can bring this to our attention as follows.